USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `CTM_ZERO_PCSOA [default: N]`
      Turn off the emissions of the VOC precursor to pcSOA.
 The CMAQ dev team recommends leaving pcSOA mass in the model for production runs.

-##### Process analysis options

--   `CTM_PROCAN [default: N]`
-    Activate process analysis in the CCTM.
-Set this to Y and use $CMAQ_DATA/pacp/pacp.inp to configure the integrated process rate and integrated reaction rate settings for the CCTM.
-Additional process analysis output files will be created when this setting is activated.
--   `PA_BCOL_ECOL [default: None]`
-    Modeling grid domain column range for the process analysis calculations.
-Set to the two digits representing the beginning and ending column number bounding the process analysis domain.
--   `PA_BROW_EROW [default: None]`
-    Modeling grid domain row range for the process analysis calculations.
-Set to the two digits representing the beginning and ending row number bounding the process analysis domain.
--   `PA_BLEV_ELEV [default: None]`
-    Modeling grid domain layer range for the process analysis calculations.
-Set to the two digits representing the bottom and top layer numbers bounding the process analysis domain.

 ##### I/O Controls